Computed Tomography (CT) Scan in Mobile, AL

 - IV injection: To accentuate the appearance between normal and abnormal tissue in organs like the liver and spleen and to better define the blood vessels and kidneys, a contrast material is commonly injected into a vein.
 You might feel:

 - Flushed or have a metallic taste in your mouth.
-These are common reactions which disappear in a minute or two.
+These are common reactions that disappear in a minute or two.

 - A mild itching sensation.
 If the itching persists or is accompanied by hives, it can be easily treated with medication.